Travel Report: Phare, The Cambodian Circus.

 Phare, The Cambodian Circus.

 As fate would have it, Sladja and I caught one of the last shows at Phare before it closed its doors due to the virus and the subsequent end of tourism in Cambodia.
-Luckily for us, attending the show that night unmasked with so many people around proved to be a risk that produced no punishment.
+Luckily for us, our decision to attend the show that evening went unpunished and we managed to avoid infection.

-Phare reopened at the end of July and now operates on a new schedule that regularly adapts to the unpredictable nature of the times we live in.
+Four months later, in July 2020, Phare reopened and now operates on a new schedule that has to adapt to the unpredictable nature of the times we live in.
 For the latest times and ticket prices, it’s best to head to the official website.
 Keep in mind that 75% of all their profits goes back into the maintenance of the group’s various schools and charities.

 Like this?
 Check out more travel reports from Siem Reap.

 Or maybe delve further afield with my articles from across Cambodia.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.